 Caroline has a double degree in Art History and Psychology from Oxford Brookes University and has worked in Singapore, the United Kingdom and Australia.
 She has held senior management positions in the private sector and universities.
 She served as a Board member of Amnesty International (Australia), Augusta Margaret River Tourism Association and Small Publishers Network and was Chair of the Margaret River Readers and Writers Festival Advisory Committee.
-She is one of the founding members of the Australian Short Story Festival and has an an unwavering commitment to supporting new and emerging writers and to the Australian literary landscape.
+She is the Co-Founder of the Centre for Stories and one of the founding members of the Australian Short Story Festival and has an an unwavering commitment to supporting new and emerging writers and to the Australian literary landscape.

 John Wood, Publisher and Director

 John has a degree in Economics from The University of Western Australia and a Doctorate in Economics from Oxford University.
-He has held various professional positions in the public and private sector that included Speech Writer in the Office of the Prime Minister, Chief Economist and Strategist with Ernst & Young and Deputy Vice-Chancellor at Edith Cowan University.
-He is currently the Executive General Manager (University Programs) at Navitas.
+He has held various professional positions in the public and private sector that included Speech Writer in the Office of the Prime Minister, Chief Economist, Strategist with Ernst & Young and Deputy Vice-Chancellor at Edith Cowan University and Executive General Manager (University Programs) at Navitas.
 He has served as a Director on the Board of HBF for eleven years and is a life member of the Oxford Business Alumni.
 John has authored two books and edited 115 volumes on great economists.
+He is the Co-Founder of the Centre for Stories.
 A fanatical fisherman and keen swimmer, John loves the rugged South West coast and its unique ridgelines.

 Susan Midalia is a former academic who is now a full-time fiction writer.
 She has published two collections of short stories: A History of the Beanbag (2007), shortlisted for the Western Australian Premier's Book Award, and An Unknown Sky (2012).
 She was one of the judges of the 2012 T.A.G.
 Hungerford Award for an unpublished fiction or creative non-fiction manuscript.
 Her latest collection, Feet to the Stars and other stories (2015) was shortlisted for the 2016 WA Premier's Book Awards and Susan's novel The Art of Persuasion has recently been published by Fremantle Press.